Parsi Cafes, A Centuries-Old Tradition In India, Are Vanishing

 Younger generations don't want to inherit the long hours — and the risk of low returns — that come with running a restaurant.

-"I'm only doing this for my dad," admits Kohinoor's 58-year-old son Romin, who has been working the register at Britannia and Co. for four decades.
+"I'm only doing this for my dad," admits Kohinoor's 58-year-old son Romin, who has been working the register at Britannia & Co. for four decades.
 "He doesn't want to close this place down.
 He doesn't want to sell it at all."

 Romin has a 27-year-old daughter, Diana, who comes in at the end of each day to do the restaurant's books.

-She was studying law at university, but didn't really like it.
+She was studying law at university but didn't really like it.

 Now, "I would not want it to end because of me.
 So let's take it forward," she says.